slaclab/rogue/docs/src/interfaces/memory/master.rst

    #include <rogue/interfaces/memory/Master.h>

    // Create a subclass of a memory Master
-   // This master will initiate a read from a passed adddress and
+   // This master will initiate a read from a passed address and
    // increment that value at that address by a passed value class MyMemMaster : public rogue::interfaces::memory::Master {
       public: